aws-amplify/docs/ios/start.md

 Close your Xcode project and reopen it using `./YOUR-PROJECT-NAME.xcworkspace` file.
 Remember to always use `./YOUR-PROJECT-NAME.xcworkspace` to open your Xcode project from now on.
 Build your Xcode project.

-## Step 2: Set Up Your Backend
+## Step 2: Initialize your project

-Create new AWS backend resources and pull the AWS services configuration into the app.
 In a terminal window, navigate to your project folder (the folder that contains your `xcodeproj` file), and run the following command (for this app, accepting all defaults is OK):

 ```bash
 $ cd ./YOUR_PROJECT_FOLDER